2022 Costa Rican ransomware attack: Conti Group attack

 The servers of the Ministry of Finance were the first to be compromised during the night of Sunday, April 17.
 The Conti Group had compromised credentials, which allowed it to install malware on one device in the Ministry of Finance network.
-The BetterCyber Twitter account was the first to replicate, the next day, the post on the Conti Group forum that reported the hacking of the government institution, indicating that 1 terabyte of information had been stolen from the Virtual Tax Administration (ATV) platform, used by the government for citizens and companies to file their tax returns.
+The BetterCyber (Now VenariX) Twitter account was the first to replicate, the next day, the post on the Conti Group forum that reported the hacking of the government institution, indicating that 1 terabyte of information had been stolen from the Virtual Tax Administration (ATV) platform, used by the government for citizens and companies to file their tax returns.
 In turn, the publication indicated that the data would begin to be published on April 23.

 Before 10 a.m. on April 18, the Ministry of Finance informed through a press release and through its social networks that, "due to technical problems", the ATV platform and the Customs Information System (TICA) had been disabled and that the deadline for filing and paying taxes that were due that day would be extended until the next business day after the systems were restored.
 The institution did not immediately acknowledge being hacked and initially refused to answer questions from the press about the Conti Group claim.

 The next day, Conti Group posted a new post on their forum announcing that they were asking for US$10 million in ransom for the stolen information.
 The Ministry of Finance confirmed that the information published so far corresponded to information from the National Customs Service, used for supplies and support.

 In relation to the communications that have been detected on social networks, and classified as hacking, the Ministry of Finance communicates the following:

 Indeed, since early today we have been facing a situation in some of our servers, which has been attended by our staff and by external experts, who during the last few hours have tried to detect and repair the situations that are occurring.

 This Ministry has made the decision to allow the investigation teams to carry out an in-depth analysis of the information systems, for which it has made the decision to temporarily suspend some platforms such as ATV and TICA, and services will be restarted once the teams complete their analyses.

 In the last few hours, the exposure of some of the data belonging to the General Directorate of Customs has been detected, which is carrying out the information investigation processes, as established in the response plan.

 The data identified so far are of a historical nature and are used by the National Customs Service as inputs and support.